DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/welcome.md

 permalink: /
 ---

-Ciao

-DebUsSy stands for Debye User System and consists of a suite of programs implementing a fast approach to the Debye Scattering Equation (DSE) Analysis for powder diffraction data from nanocrystalline and/or non-ordered materials.
-See J. Appl.
+Debussy is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for powder diffraction data from nanocrystalline and/or non-ordered materials.
+See [J. Appl.
 Cryst.
-2015, 48, 2026-2032.
+2015, 48, 2026-2032](https://doi.org/10.1107/S1600576715020488).

+DOWNLOAD THE LATEST VERSION and GET STARTED.

-DebUsSy is made of two main suites: CLaUDe and Debussy.
+The Debussy package is made of two main suites: Claude and Debussy.

-CLaUDe (Crystalline Layered User Database) allows the user to efficiently build atomic clusters with different size and shape.
+Claude (Crystalline LAyered User DatabasE) allows the user to efficiently build atomic clusters with different size and shape.

-Debussy uses the previously created database(s) and carries out a fast calculation of the diffraction profile of each cluster that contributes to the total pattern, according to a suitable and adjustable size-distribution function.
-The analysis can be performed on single- or multiple-phase specimens, trying to fit one or more experimental data sets collected with Synchrotron or laboratory X-ray, neutron and electron beams.
-For all radiation types, the scattering amplitudes/factors of atomic species are encoded into the program.
-Different options are also available to deal with lattice expansions or contractions variable with the crystal size.
-Both Chebyshev polynomials and experimentally collected data can be used to manage the background component.
+Debussy (DEBye USer SYstem) uses the previously created database(s) and carries out a fast calculation of the diffraction profile of each cluster that contributes to the total pattern, according to a suitable and adjustable size-distribution function.
+Features of the software includes
+- analysis on single- or multiple-phase specimens
+- fitting on one or more experimental data set simultaneously
+- fitting of data sets collected with synchrotron or laboratory X-ray, neutron and electron beams
+- all scattering amplitudes/factors of atomic species already encoded into the program
+- background components treated with experimental data or Chebyshev polynomials
+- modelling of lattice expansions or contractions varying with the crystal size

 For more details on installation and usage please have a look at the About page.